Variable Clustering via Distributionally Robust Nodewise Regression: Distributionally Robust Nodewise Regression

 \subsection{Transforming the DRO problem to convex optimization}

-\citet{Blanchet2016} have presented the equivalence between distributionally robust linear regression with Wasserstein discrepancy of order $p$ and $L_q$ regularization, where $1 \leq p \leq \infty$ and $1/p + 1/q = 1$.
+\cite{Blanchet2016} have presented the equivalence between distributionally robust linear regression with Wasserstein discrepancy of order $p$ and $L_q$ regularization, where $1 \leq p \leq \infty$ and $1/p + 1/q = 1$.
 Based on that, one might want to separate \eqref{eq:DRO_optimization_problem} into $d$ distributionally robust linear regressions and then solve their equivalent $L_2$-regularized formulations.
 However, this is not correct because the variables in those linear regressions are coupled.
-We will instead analyze the program \eqref{eq:DRO_optimization_problem} as a whole.
-The theorem below, whose proof is deferred to the appendix, relaxes the DRO problem \eqref{eq:DRO_optimization_problem} to a convex optimization problem.
+We will instead analyze the program \eqref{eq:DRO_optimization_problem} as a whole. {The theorem below provides a convenient relaxation of the DRO problem \eqref{eq:DRO_optimization_problem} that is tight up to a factor of 2.
+The proof is deferred to the supplementary material.}